juhp/fbrnch/README.md

 builds a list of packages in parallel ordered by build dependencies.

 ## Known issues
-- only checks already built by NVR not githash
+- only checks if already built by NVR not githash
 - authentication is not implemented yet natively for Koji, Bodhi, Pagure (and source upload)
   - so python clients are used for "writing"